Image Credit: Javier Allegue Barros

 A journal’s peer review system is kind of like its command and control center.
 If it has all the tools editors, authors, and reviewers need in an intuitive interface, submissions come in smoothly, review rounds are efficient, and “time to manuscript decision” is optimal.
 If it doesn’t, processes can get muddied, communication wires can become crossed, and workflow bottlenecks can occur, frustrating everyone involved.

 When a journal begins experiencing friction during peer review, it signals that it’s time for its editors to reassess their workflows and look for optimization opportunities.
-If most of their challenges are technology-based, that may mean moving to a new peer review system.
+If most of their challenges are technology-based, that may mean considering moving to a new editorial management system.

 If you’re working with one or more journals in this position, you and your team probably have a lot of questions like: